Daniel Starch

-Daniel Starch (1883–1979) was an American psychologist and marketing researcher.
-He is considered to be one of the pioneers of marketing and consumer research in the early 20th century.
+Daniel Starch (1883–1979) was an American psychologist, educator, and marketing researcher.
+He was early pioneer in the development of advertising and consumer research in the United States.

 Life

-Starch received a BS in mathematics and psychology from Morningside College in Iowa.
-After that, he moved for postgraduation studies to the University of Iowa, where he completed his PhD in psychology in 1906.
-The advisor of his thesis was Charles E. Seashore.
-After that, he worked briefly as a lecturer in Iowa and then went on to teach at Wellesley College in Massachusetts while pursuing further studies at Harvard University.
-In 1908, he became a professor at the University of Wisconsin where he stayed until 1919.
-From 1920 to 1926 he was a professor at Harvard University, and in 1923 he founded the marketing research company Daniel Starch and Staff.
-Later, he resigned from his position at Harvard to concentrate on his company and work in the private sector.
-In 1932, he worked as a consultant and director of a research department of the American Association of Advertising Agencies as well.
-Starch ran his own company for 50 years until his retirement in 1973 at the age of 90.
+Starch earned a BS in mathematics and psychology from Morningside College in Iowa.
+He then pursued graduate studies at the University of Iowa, where he earned a PhD in psychology in 1906 under the supervision of Charles E. Seashore.
+After briefly teaching at Iowa, he joined Wellesley College in Massachusetts while continuing his studies at Harvard University.

+In 1908, Starch joined the University of Wisconsin, where he taught until 1919.
+From 1920 to 1926, he was a professor at Harvard University.
+In 1923, while still at Harvard, he founded the marketing research firm Daniel Starch and Staff.
+He later resigned from Harvard to devote himself fully to his company and to work in the private sector.
+In 1932, he also served as a consultant and director of a research department for the American Association of Advertising Agencies.
+Starch led his company for about 50 years, retiring in 1973 at the age of 90.

 Work

-Starch authored several books in the fields of psychology, advertising and marketing research.
+Starch wrote extensively on psychology, advertising, and marketing research.
 Best known are Experiments in Educational Psychology (1911) and his pioneering work about advertising Advertising: Its Principles, Practice, and Technique and its follow-up Principles of Advertising (1923).
 He researched and devised methods to assess the effectiveness of advertising, among them what was later to become known as the "Starch test" or "Starch recognition procedure".
 Also named after him is the "Starch formula", which describes how to determine the number of people recalling a full-page advertisement from the number of people recalling a half-page advertisement.